Ashwithaindla/Thyroid-disease-prediction-using-ml/README.md

 - **Data Loading and Preparation**: Load and prepare the dataset from a CSV file, handle missing values, and convert columns if needed.
 - **Data Preprocessing**: Standardize features, split data into training and testing sets, and perform feature scaling.
-- **Model Training**: Train a `HistGradientBoostingClassifier` on the preprocessed data to classify thyroid conditions.
+- **Model Training**: Train a `CatBoostingClassifier` on the preprocessed data to classify thyroid conditions.
 - **Performance Evaluation**: Use classification metrics and visualize results with a confusion matrix heatmap.
 - **Visualization**: Generate visualizations such as confusion matrix heatmaps to understand model performance.